 Book Ahead

-- One more timed attraction only if you genuinely need it.
+- One additional timed attraction if necessary.

 Keep Flexible

-- Lunch stops.
+- Lunch plans.

-- Most evening plans.
+- Most evening activities.

 A Simple Pacing Rule for Madrid